-Elaborate attack trees with compensating controls
+B. Elaborate threat models with compensating controls

-Conduct an assessment to formally identify factors that directly prevent preconditions for compromise represented by the nodes on the attack tree.
+Conduct an assessment to formally identify factors that directly prevent preconditions for compromise represented by the threat models.
 These mitigating factors are the compensating controls that formally address the direct risks from software.
 Factors can be technical features in the software itself, but can also be process elements in the development life-cycle, infrastructure features, etc.

-Due to the logical relationships represented on an attack tree, each branch will either represent an AND or an OR.
+If using attack trees, the logical relationship represented by each branch will be either an AND or an OR.
 Therefore, by mitigating against just one precondition on an AND branch, the parent and all connected leaf nodes can be marked as mitigated.
 However, all child nodes on an OR node must be prevented before the parent can be marked as mitigated.

-By reviewing the attack trees, identify compensating controls that maximize the number of nodes marked as mitigated.
-For any viable paths from the leaf nodes to a top-level goal, identify potential compensating controls for feedback into organizational strategy.
+Regardless of threat modeling technique, identify compensating controls and annotate the threat models directly.
+The goal is to maximize coverage in terms of controls that mark parts of the threat model as mitigated.
+For any viable paths remaining, identify potential compensating controls for feedback into organizational strategy.